cdfranck/CitrixPS/README.md

 - Create-Reboot-Schedules
 - Get-PublishedApp-byUserAccess

-If you want to be added as a collaborator plese send me your email or git username @cdfranck@gmail.com
+If you want to be added as a collaborator please send me your email or git username mailtto:cdfranck@gmail.com

 ### Support or Contact
 [Editor on GitHub](https://github.com/cdfranck/CitrixPS/edit/master/README.md)